Atlas of plant and animal histology

 FLOWER

 Flowers are the reproductive organ of most plants.
-Spermatophitas, seed plants, includes gymnosperms and angiosperms.
+Spermatophytes are the seed plants, and include gymnosperms and angiosperms.
 Both have flowers, but gymnosperm flowers are actually inflorescences that do not produce a fruit.
-On the other hand, angiosperms have typical flowers that after fertilization form seeds enclosed in a fruit.
-In this page, we will deal with the structure of angiosperm flowers since they are very abundant and diverse, and the more easy to observe in plain view.
+On the other hand, angiosperms have typical flowers that, after fertilization, form seeds enclosed in a fruit.
+In this page, we will deal with the structure of angiosperm flowers, since they are very abundant and diverse and easier to observe in plain view.

 1. Flowering

-Flowers are formed during the reproductive period of plants.
-The process of flower production is called flowering.
-As any other plant organ, flowers develop by a meristem activity.
-The apical shoot meristem changes size, organization and mitotic activity to become a reproductive or flower meristem.
-Actually, a flower might be regarded as a highly modified shoot where the leaves are dramatically modified to be components of the flower.
-Depending on the species, the whole apical meristem is transformed in a flower meristem that develops into a single flower or it may be an inflorescence meristem that give rise to several flower meristem, and then to the flowers of an inflorescence.
-All meristematic cells being part of either a flower or an inflorescence meristem are differentiated in mature cells and the meristem disappears.
+Flowers are formed during the reproductive period of plants by a developmental process known as flowering.
+As with any other plant organ, flowers develop through meristematic activity.
+The apical shoot meristem changes size, organization and mitotic activity to become a reproductive meristem.
+Actually, a flower can be regarded as a highly modified shoot where the leaves are dramatically modified to be the components of the flower.
+Depending on the species, the whole apical meristem is transformed into a flower meristem that develops into a single flower, or it may be an inflorescence meristem that gives rise to several flower meristems, each giving rise to a flower of the inflorescence.
+All meristematic cells that are part of either a flower or an inflorescence meristem are finally differentiated into mature cells, and the meristem disappears.

 2. Components

-The flower is connected with the stem by the peduncle, and flowers lacking peduncle are called sessile.
-When peduncle holds a group of flowers, as if they were a bunch, the structure that holds each flower is known as pedicel.
-At the distal part, the peduncle, or pedicel, forms a terminal structure referred as receptacle, where other components of the flower are inserted
+The flower is connected with the stem by the peduncle, and flowers lacking a peduncle are called sessile.
+When a peduncle holds a group of flowers, as if they were a bunch, the structure that holds each flower is known as the pedicel.
+At the distal part, the peduncle, or pedicel, forms a terminal structure referred to as a receptacle, where the other components of the flower are inserted.

 Flower

-A typical flower have 4 components (Figure 1): petals, sepals, stamens, and carpels (pistil).
-The perianth is the non-reproductive part of the flower that has a protection function or helps during fertilization.
+A typical flower have four components (Figure 1): petals, sepals, stamens, and carpels (pistils).
+The perianth is the non-reproductive part of the flower that has a protective function or helps during fertilization.
 It consists of the calyx (sepals) and corolla (petals).
-The reproductive part compose of the androceium (group of stamens) and the gynoecium (carpels / pistil).
+The reproductive part is composed of the androecium (group of stamens) and the gynoecium (carpels / pistils).

 Flower